mainmatter/ember-simple-auth/README.md

 </form>
 ```

-Ember.SimpleAuth will handle the process of exchanging the user's credentials, setting up the session etc.

 ### OAuth/OpenID

 When using an external authentication provider to authenticate the user, there is
 a little custom code necessary.
 Instead of implementing a login route that renders
 a form you need to override the `App.ApplicationRoute`'s `login` action so that
-it opens a new window that displays the external provider's UI for logging in.
+it opens a new window that displays the external provider's UI for logging in instead of displaying a login form inside your application.
 If you're using Facebook that would look something like this:

 ```js